xqyww123/phi-system/Readme.md

 ## Install \& Configuration

-The current version works on Isabelle-2023.
-Please download it from [here](https://isabelle.in.tum.de/).
+1. The system is built over [Isabelle-2023](https://isabelle.in.tum.de/).

+2. We customize fonts and symbols used in the system.
-1. Some additional symbols are required.
-Please copy lines in file [symbols](https://github.com/xqyww123/phi-system/blob/master/symbols) into your Isabelle symbol file `$HOME/.isabelle/Isabelle2023/etc/symbols`.
+    Please merge `./symbols` into your Isabelle symbol file `$HOME/.isabelle/Isabelle2023/etc/symbols`.

-2. You maybe need to install a specific font [PhiSymbols](https://github.com/xqyww123/phi-system/tree/master/fonts/PhiSymbols.otf) given in the font directory which defines glyphs of symbols we used in Isabelle.
+    You also need to install PhiSymbols font `./fonts/PhiSymbols.ttf`.

 3. Goto the root directory of φ-System.
 Execute,
 ```